FBoucher/Not-a-Dog-Workshop/README.md

 [![YouTube](/medias/YouTubeThubnail.png)](https://youtu.be/ic-eP-gtFSo)

 ## Wanna help?

-You find a bug or would like to add a feature, check out those resources:
+If you find a bug or would like to add a feature, check out those resources:

 - To see the current work in progress :[GLO boards](https://app.gitkraken.com/glo/board/XQPiybIcWAAP_ToG)

 - Watch the behind the scene [videos](https://github.com/FBoucher/stream-projects#not-a-dog-workshop), and learn how this project was created.

 - Check the [Contributing](CONTRIBUTING.md) document to get started.